Guanosine pentaphosphate: Discovery

-Absence of (p)ppGpp
+Absence

 E.coli are shown to be more sensitive to accumulations of guanosine tetraphosphate than guanosine pentaphosphate.
 A complete absence of (p)ppGpp causes multiple amino acid requirements, poor survival of aged cultures, aberrant cell division, morphology, and immotility, as well as being locked in a growth mode during entry into starvation.

-Synthesis and degradation of (p)ppGpp
+Synthesis and degradation

 The synthesis and degradation of (p)ppGpp have been most extensively characterized in the bacterial model organism Escherichia coli.

-RelA's Role in (p)ppGpp Synthesis
+RelA's role in synthesis

 (p)ppGpp is created via pppGpp synthase, also known as RelA, and is converted from pppGpp to ppGpp via pppGpp phosphohydrolase.
 RelA is associated with about every one in two hundred ribosomes and it becomes activated when an uncharged transfer RNA (tRNA) molecule enters the A site of the ribosome, due to the shortage of amino acid required by the tRNA.
 If a mutant bacterium is relA− it is said to be relaxed and no regulation of RNA production due to amino acid absence is seen.

-SpoT's Role in (p)ppGpp Degradation
+SpoT's role in degradation

 E. coli produces a second protein responsible for degradation of (p)ppGpp, SpoT.
 When the amino acid balance in the cell is restored, (p)ppGpp is hydrolyzed by SpoT and returned to a more energetically favorable state.
 This protein also has the capacity to synthesize (p)ppGpp, and seems to be the primary synthase under certain conditions of stress.
 Most other bacteria encode a single protein that is responsible for both synthesis and degradation of (p)ppGpp, generally homologs of SpoT.

-Targets of (p)ppGpp
+Targets

 Targets of (p)ppGpp include rRNA operons, of which there are seven in E.coli, all of which have 2 promoters.
 When (p)ppGpp associates with the promoter it affects the RNA polymerase enzyme's ability to bind and initiate transcription.
 It is thought that (p)ppGpp may affect the stability of the open complex formed by RNA polymerase on DNA and therefore affect promoter clearance.
 Its presence also leads to an increase in pausing during transcription elongation and it competes with nucleoside triphosphate substrates.

 There is now a consensus that (p)ppGpp is a determinant of growth rate control rather than nucleoside triphosphate (NTP) substrate concentrations.

-Impact of (p)ppGpp on bacterial physiology
+Function

-Inhibition of growth by inhibition of protein synthesis
+Inhibition of protein synthesis

 ppGpp inhibits IF2-mediated fMet-Phe initiation dipeptide formation, probably by interfering with 30S and 50S subunit interactions.
 E. coli accumulates more ppGpp than pppGpp during amino acid starvation, and ppGpp has about 8-fold greater efficiency than that of pppGpp.
 While B. subtilis accumulates more pppGpp than ppGpp.